joyxu/lava-deployment-tool-for-linaro-ubuntu/doc/deployment-tool.rst

-Alternatively, OPENID_SSO_SERVER_URL can be set to point to another OpenID server with support for "OpenID 2.0 identifier select mode" to support SSO within your orginization.
+Alternatively, OPENID_SSO_SERVER_URL can be set to point to another OpenID server with support for "OpenID 2.0 identifier select mode" to support SSO within your organization.
 See `django-openid-auth documentation`_ for more information.

 .. _`django-openid-auth documentation`: http://bazaar.launchpad.net/~django-openid-auth/django-openid-auth/trunk/files